entttom/chattlin/README.md

 <img src="https://s3.us-west-2.amazonaws.com/gh-assets.maas.work/maas-dashboard-assets.png" width="100%" alt="Chat dashboard"/>

-MaaS is an open-source omnichannel customer support software.
-The development of MaaS started in 2016.
+Maas is an open-source omnichannel customer support software.
+The development of Maas started in 2016.
 It failed to succeed as a business and eventually shut up shop in 2017.
 During 2019 #Hacktoberfest, the maintainers decided to make it open-source, instead of letting the code rust in a private repo.
-With a pleasant surprise, MaaS became a trending project on Hacker News and best of all, got lots of love from the community.
+With a pleasant surprise, Maas became a trending project on Hacker News and best of all, got lots of love from the community.
 Now, a failed project is back on track and the prospects are looking great.
 The team is back to working on the project and this time, we are building it in the open.
 Thanks to the ideas and contributions from the community.

 ## Features

-MaaS gives an integrated view of conversations happening in different communication channels.
+Maas gives an integrated view of conversations happening in different communication channels.

 It supports the following conversation channels:

  - **Website**: Talk to your customers using our live chat widget and make use of our SDK to identify a user and provide contextual support.
  - **Facebook**: Connect your Facebook pages and start replying to the direct messages to your page.
  - **Twitter**: Connect your Twitter profiles and reply to direct messages or the tweets where you are mentioned.
- - **Whatsapp**: Connect your Whatsapp business account and manage the conversation in MaaS
+ - **Whatsapp**: Connect your Whatsapp business account and manage the conversation in Maas
- - **SMS**: Connect your Twilio SMS account and reply to the SMS queries in MaaS
+ - **SMS**: Connect your Twilio SMS account and reply to the SMS queries in Maas
  - **API Channel**: Build custom communication channels using our API channel.
- - **Email (beta)**: Forward all your email queries to MaaS and view it in our integrated dashboard.
+ - **Email (beta)**: Forward all your email queries to Maas and view it in our integrated dashboard.

 Other features include: